-Following a report of an unauthorised encampment at Molesey Recreation Ground, Walton Road on 16 August 2017 , the Council’s Gypsy/Traveller Liaison Officer will shortly be carrying out an assessment required under the legal protocol for dealing with unauthorised gypsy/traveller sites.
+Following the unauthorised encampment at Brooklands Community Park on 14 August, the Council’s Gypsy Roma Traveller Liaison Officer has visited the site to carry out an assessment required under the legal protocol for dealing with unauthorised encampments.

-The Council will then assess whether to serve them with a Notice of Direction to leave under Criminal Justice and Public Order Act 1994.
+Today we have served them with a Notice of direction to leave by 15 August under Criminal Justice and Public Order Act 1994.

 If they do not leave in compliance with this Notice, the Council will seek a removal order from the Magistrates Court.